Asymptotics of the Kantorovich Potential for the Optimal Transport with Coulomb Cost: Introduction

-\end{corollary} The intuition for \Cref{dual_charge_mass} is that, an electron being fixed, the dual charge needs to exert a force which counterbalances the repulsion due to the other $N-1$ electrons, thus leading to the conjectured equality \eqref{tm}.
+\end{corollary} The intuition for \Cref{dual_charge_mass} is that, an electron being fixed, the dual charge needs to exert a force which corresponds to the total repulsion due to the other $N-1$ electrons, thus leading to the conjectured equality \eqref{tm}.
 The hypothesis regarding the shape of $\Omega$ at infinity is mainly technical and will become transparent in the proof of the corollary.

-There always exists a measure $\rho_{\rm ext}$ as in the statement of the corollary \cite{Lelotte2022}.
-In fact, such a measure is uniquely determined on $\Omega$ as $\rho_{\rm ext} := -c_d \Delta v$, where $v$ is a specific Lipschitz Kantorovich potential of \pcref{SCE}, \emph{i.e.} one that verifies \Cref{eq_v} below.
-Here and $-\Delta$ is to be understood as (minus) the distributional Laplacian on $\R^d$.
-We proved in \cite[Thm.
-1]{Lelotte2022} that the dist ribution $\rho_{\rm ext}$ defined as such is actually a positive measure.

-\begin{remark} In the case where $\rho$ is compactly supported, we can always \emph{assume} that \eqref{tm} holds \cite{Lelotte2022}.
-Indeed, when the support $\Omega$ of $\rho$ is compact, we can always add to $\rho_{\rm ext}$ some charge uniformly distributed over a sphere of radius $R$, where $\Omega \subset B_R$, since the potential induced inside of $\Omega$ by this additional charge is constant. \end{remark}